 Strong academics and outstanding opportunities for students continue to make Frisco ISD a destination school district for families moving to or relocating within the Dallas-Fort Worth area.
 As a result, we’re constantly growing – welcoming new students, hiring new staff and opening new schools.

 The District has grown 7-30 percent annually since the early 1990s and typically adds 2,500-3,500 students each year.
 To put that in perspective, consider these statistics: in 1993, FISD had approximately 1,933 students who attended four schools.
-Today, the District serves more than 56,000 students in 68 schools, with up to eight new schools expected in the next few years.
+Today, the District serves more than 58,000 students in 68 schools.
 On a percentage basis, no school district in the country grew faster than FISD from 1990-91 to 2010-11.